-Multi-Factor Authentication Update: Pre-enrollment for MFA to access the Unemployment Services at NY.gov begins on September 7, 2022.
-Beginning September 21, 2022, all users will be prompted to set up MFA when using the online unemployment Services portal.
+• Multi-Factor Authentication Update: Beginning September 21, 2022, all users are now prompted to set up MFA when using the online unemployment Services portal.
 More information is available on our MFA webpage.

 Resources